Nigerian Courts of Appeal

 The Federal Court of Appeal of Nigeria is the intermediate Appellate Court of the Nigerian federal court system.
 The Court of Appeal of Nigeria decides appeals from the district courts within the federal judicial system, and in some instances from other designated federal courts and administrative agencies.

 As at 2010, there are 66 judges of the Nigerian courts of appeals authorized by the Senate.
 These judges are recommended by the National Judicial Council (NJC), nominated by the President of Nigeria and confirmed by the Senate.

 There are currently seventy-two Nigerian courts of appeals across the six geopolitical zones of Nigeria.
-There are 12 in the North-Central, 10 in North-East, 10 in North-West, 10 in South-South, 9 in South-Eastand 11 in South Western Nigeria.
+There are 12 in the North-Central, 10 in North-East, 10 in North-West, 10 in South-South, 9 in South-East and 11 in South Western Nigeria.

 The headquarter is located at Three Arms Zone, Abuja.

 Structure and Organization

 The Court is composed of a President and such number of Justices of not more than The Justices of the Court of Appeal, are appointed by the President of the country on the recommendation of the National Judicial Council, (NJC).
 For the office of the President of the Court of appeal, the recommendation and appointment is subject to the confirmation by the Senate.